pixelpogo/iScale/README.md

 Syntax: `execute <role> <command>`

 Opens a shell using your configured user name on each instance of specified `<role>` and executes the specified `<command>`.
-If command has multiple words, use a pair of `"`.

-	PROMPT$ iScale.rb staging execute db-master "uptime"
+	PROMPT$ iScale.rb staging execute db-master uptime
 	################################ mws-xdb-mf1 #################################
 	 14:11:40 up 65 days, 23:24,  0 users,  load average: 0.00, 0.00, 0.00